UnbearableLightnessOfBeing/BackEnd_test_task-WebScraping/README.md

 -

-Created without use of any frameworks exclusively  for educational purpose.
+Created without еру use of any frameworks for educational purposes only.